WordPress/WordPress/wp-content/plugins/insert-headers-and-footers/readme.txt

 Syed Balkhi

 == Changelog ==

+= 2.0.13 =
+* New: We have added user customization options for the list of snippets in the admin.
+Now, you can choose snippet list columns, determine the number of snippets to display, and set the default order of the snippets.
+* New: When you save a snippet, the WPCode editor will retain the cursor position, making it easier for you to continue editing larger snippets.

 = 2.0.12 =
 * New: You can now add shortcode attributes and use them in snippets.
 Any attribute you define becomes available as a variable in PHP & Universal code snippets.